• Home

 You are here: Home / Baby Boomers - Women Over 50 / Sensationalism in the News is Not New

-Privacy Policy This post may contain affiliate links for products I recommend.
-If you purchase, I may earn a small commission at no cost to you.
+Privacy Policy This post may contain Amazon and other affiliate links.
+If you click and purchase, I may earn a small commission at no extra cost to you.

 Sensationalism in the News is Not New

-June 4, 2022 by Rebecca Forstadt-Olkowski 6 Comments
+by Rebecca Forstadt-Olkowski 6 Comments

-I recently added PBS documentaries to my Amazon Prime subscription and watched a 2-part series called Citizen Hearst | American Experience.
+I added PBS documentaries to my Amazon Prime subscription and watched a 2-part series called Citizen Hearst: American Experience.
 Other than Hearst Castle, Patty Hearst, and little from Citizen Kane, I didn’t know much about William Randolph Hearst.

 I’m a huge sucker for documentaries because I am a history geek and Hearst was quite a character.
 He was one of the first newspaper publishers in the U.S. to blatantly exaggerate the news and use it for his own political and social gain.